Saurav05ui/catch-the-fruit/README.md

 Please go through the code properly.
 This code consists of catching the fruits through a bird.
 There are some error in code.
 Please help me to fix it.
+More improvement to the code base are welcomed.